-The did not get to Mike Trout level, but it was close.
+The deal did not get to Mike Trout level, but it was close.
 Betts signed a 12-year contract extension worth $365 million.
 Add that to his one-year deal in the 2020 offseason and it became a 13-year deal worth $392 million.
-Talk about a huge pay day.
+And that’s just his base salary!

-According to Celebrity Net Worth, Mookie Betts is worth $50 million in 2020.
-There’s no doubt it will soar over his major league career.
+According to Celebrity Net Worth, Mookie Betts is worth $50 million in 2021.
+There’s no doubt it will continue to soar over his major league career.